Analysis of error localization of Chebyshev spectral approximations: Extensions

 where $\theta=\arccos(x)$.
 Notice that the first sum is exactly the remainder term of $f_n$, its estimate follows immediately from Theorem \ref{thm:PointErrorProj}.
 For the last two sums on the right-hand side of \eqref{eq:ChebInterpErrorII}, their asymptotic estimates can be obtained using Lemma \ref{lem:AsymChebCoeff} and Lemma \ref{lem:DecaySeries}.
-Here we omit the details of the derivation and give the final results below: Let $\epsilon>0$ be sufficiently small. \begin{itemize} \item[\rm (i)] If $\xi\in(-1,1)$, then we have for $x\neq x_j$ that
+Here we omit the details of the derivation and give the final results below: Let $\mathcal{N}(\xi)$ be defined as in the above subsection. \begin{itemize} \item[\rm (i)] If $\xi\in(-1,1)$ is not an interpolation point, then we have for $x\neq x_j$ that